 Open air Cinema Festival · Festival del Cinema in Piazza · S. Cosimato in Trastevere · Ostia · Cervelletta

-In July, films are shown in Piazza S. Cosimato in Trastevere.
+In July, films are shown from Wednesday to Sunday in Piazza S. Cosimato in Trastevere.
 The films are shown in the original language with Italian subtitles.
 Admission is free.
-The projections start at 21.15 and last until midnight.
+The projections start at 21.15 and last until around midnight.

-Further projections take place until 27 July in the marina of Ostia, also beginning at 21.15, and in the Casale della Cervelletta.
-The marina of Ostia and the Parco della Cervelletta are difficult to reach by public transport, especially after midnight.
+Further projections in Italian take place from Wednesday to Sunday until 27 July in the marina of Ostia, also beginning at 21.15.
+The marina of Ostia is difficult to reach by public transport, especially after midnight.